docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### ENABLE_UPDATE_CHECK

 Check for updates on container start and then once a day.
-If an update is available, a mail is send to POSTMASTER_ADDRESS
+If an update is available, a mail is send to POSTMASTER_ADDRESS.

 - 0 => Update check disabled
 - **1** => Update check enabled

+##### UPDATE_CHECK_INTERVAL

+Customize the update check interval.
+Number + Suffix.
+Suffix must be 's' for seconds, 'm' for minutes, 'h' for hours or 'd' for days.

+- **1d** => Check for updates once a day

 ##### POSTSCREEN_ACTION